 In other words, don’t just criticize, try to suggest an improvement.

 Well, it would probably give them a sense of ownership.
 This in return would lead to a higher level of achieved business objectives.

 How can employees be involved in continuous improvement?

 Best-selling author Daniel Pink lists the three elements of true motivation.

 Performance increases dramatically when these three elements are present and promoted:

 - Autonomy, or the desire to be self-directed, assuming we are built with inner drive;

 - Mastery, we want to get better at things that are important to us; and

-- Purpose, people who find purpose at work unlock the highest level of the motivation game, we get more motivated by connecting to a cause that’s larger or more meaningful beyond ourselves.
-This is when money isn’t an issue any longer (e.g. your team gets a decent pay check, they have enough).
+- Purpose, people who find purpose at work unlock the highest level of the motivation game.
+We get more motivated by connecting to a cause that’s larger or more meaningful beyond ourselves.
+This is when money isn’t an issue any longer (e.g. provided your team gets a decent paycheck, that they have “enough”).
 Motivated staff will dramatically smooth the process of continuous improvements.